JosephAssaker/Twitter-Sentiment-Analysis-Classical-Approach-VS-Deep-Learning/README.md

 Continue reading the whole notebook [here](https://github.com/JosephAssaker/Twitter-Sentiment-Analysis-Classical-Approach-VS-Deep-Learning/blob/master/Twitter%20Sentiment%20Analysis%20-%20Classical%20Approach%20VS%20Deep%20Learning.ipynb).

-You can also find this notebook on [Kaggle](https://www.kaggle.com/josephassaker/twitter-sentiment-analysis-classical-vs-lstm).
+You can also find this notebook, and give it an upvote 😊, on [Kaggle](https://www.kaggle.com/josephassaker/twitter-sentiment-analysis-classical-vs-lstm).